If Gays Can Marry Can I Marry My Dog?

 When will people understand that tradition is just a stumbling block in the pursuit of progressive thinking?
 My dog and I are very much in love.
 She has been my friend, protector and lover for eight years.
 I firmly believe that we are both deserving of a legal domestic partnership, too.
 If the gay/lesbian community can be granted such a thing, then why can’t we?
 Heck, I’d be willing to bet that there would be less uproar over me kissing my dog on the front page.

 This was an actual letter written by Joe Freeman and published in the San Jose Mercury News on May 21, 2008, on the cusp of gay marriage becoming legal in California, and amidst visions of husbands kissing husbands and wives kissing wives.

-While some feared immanent bestiality, others worried that if gays could marry, next thing you know, adults would be marrying kids.
+While some fear immanent bestiality, others worry that if gays can marry, next thing you know, adults will be marrying kids.
 It’s all the same, right?